vijishmadhavan/ArtLine/README.md

 # ArtLine

-The main aim of the project is to create wonderful looking lineart portraits.
+The main aim of the project is to create wonderful looking lineart portraits and cartoonize it.

 Sounds Intresting, Lets see what it does.

-Most of them are random google images.

 ## Example Images